isomerpages/cris-corp/news-and-events/news/_posts/2025-12-12-post-Year in Review 2025.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%;" height="auto" width="100%" alt="" src="/images/Resources_News/Year in Review 2025/ACTRIS_Banner_Editorial.jpg">
 </div>
-<p>As a national facility, ACTRIS will boost Singapore’s cell therapy capabilities
+<p>As a national facility, <strong>ACTRIS</strong> will boost Singapore’s cell
-to improve patient access to potentially life-saving therapies.
+therapy capabilities to improve patient access to potentially life-saving therapies.
 ACTRIS will support end-to-end cell therapy development and manufacturing, enabling these innovations to be translated into research and clinical care that advance cancer treatment and regenerative medicine.</p>
 <p>In September 2024, ACTRIS underwent inspection for Good Manufacturing
 Practice (GMP) certification and Manufacturer’s License (ML) and was granted the ML along with the GMP certificate in February 2025.</p>